Kyle Hiebert

-Kyle Hiebert (born July 30, 1997) is a Canadian soccer player who plays for St. Louis City SC in Major League Soccer.
+Kyle Anthony Hiebert (born July 30, 1997) is a Canadian professional soccer player who plays for Major League Soccer club St. Louis City SC and the Canada national team.

 Early life

 Born in Winnipeg, Hiebert grew up in La Salle, Manitoba.
 He started playing soccer at age 3, beginning playing organized soccer at age eight with Linden Woods CC.
 He began playing with WSA Winnipeg's youth sides at age 10.
 In 2012, he was part of a Manitoba-Saskatchewan team that competed in the national all-stars competition in Newfoundland.
 In his youth, he attempted to trial with the Vancouver Whitecaps Academy, but it did not work out.
 He was named the 2016 Manitoba Soccer Player of the Year.